markpwns1/Harpy/README.md

 ## How to Build
 Instead of building it, you might just want to download it from the releases page of this repo.

 Otherwise, `git clone` it, and build `Dormez` and `DormezInterpreter` as those are the only things that are actually required.
 Inside `DormezInterpreter/bin/Debug` you should find `HarpyCompiler.exe`.
-Make sure to copy `Dormez.dll` to `Dormez/bin/Debug/Dormez.dll` to the same directory as `HarpyCompiler.exe` after each build, as it relies on `Dormez.dll`.
+Make sure to copy `Dormez/bin/Debug/Dormez.dll` to the same directory as `HarpyCompiler.exe` after each build, as it relies on `Dormez.dll`.